 We have incurred net losses in every period since our inception.
-We incurred a net loss of \$14.0 million for the three months ended May 31, 2020 and we incurred net losses of \$61.3 million, \$56.5 million, and \$51.4 million for the fiscal years ended February 28(9), 2018, 2019, and 2020, respectively.
-We had an accumulated deficit of \$334.8 million as of May 31, 2020.
+We incurred net losses of \$15.4 million and \$29.3 million for the three and six months ended August 31, 2020, respectively, and we incurred net losses of \$61.3 million, \$56.5 million, and \$51.4 million for the fiscal years ended February 28(9), 2018, 2019, and 2020, respectively.
+We had an accumulated deficit of \$350.2 million as of August 31, 2020.
 We expect our costs will increase substantially in the foreseeable future and our losses will continue as we expect to invest significant additional funds towards growing our business and operating as a public company and as we continue to invest in increasing our customer base, expanding our operations, hiring additional employees, and developing future offerings.
 These efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
 We are unable to accurately predict when, or if, we will be able to achieve profitability.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 To date, we have financed our operations principally from the sale of our equity, revenue from sales of our offerings, and the incurrence of indebtedness.
-Our cash flow from operations was negative for the three months ended May 31, 2020 and the fiscal years ended February 28(9), 2018, 2019, and 2020, and we may not generate positive cash flow from operations in any given period.
+Our cash flow from operations was negative for the three and six months ended August 31, 2020 and the fiscal years ended February 28(9), 2018, 2019, and 2020, and we may not generate positive cash flow from operations in any given period.
 If we are not able to achieve or maintain positive cash flow in the long term, we may require additional financing, which may not be available on favorable terms or at all and/or which would be dilutive to our stockholders.
 If we are unable to successfully address these risks and challenges as we encounter them, our business may be harmed.
 Our failure to achieve or maintain profitability or positive cash flow could negatively impact the value of our common stock.